eurekahq/genesis/README.md

 # Genesis - Slim Framework Starting Point

+> Notice: I can no longer maintain this project.
+However, it is open-source under [The Unlicense](https://unlicense.org).
+Fork, modify, build something awesome!

 This is a (very opinionated) starting point for a Slim Framework 4 application that bundles together a few useful packages.
 Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application.
 This application uses the latest Slim 4 with Slim PSR-7 implementation and PHP-DI container implementation.
 It also uses the Monolog logger.

 This application was based on [slim/slim-skeleton](https://github.com/slimphp/slim-skeleton), but continues to be updated with improvements from internal projects.